-The repowering of Genesee 1 and 2 will provide an additional 538 MW of net capacity of baseload power generation to the Alberta Power Pool and will have an expected capital cost of \$997 million.
-The repowered assets will deploy best in class technology, reducing the carbon intensity of Genesee Units 1 and 2 to 0.35 tonnes CO2e/MWh.
+The repowering of Genesee 1 and 2 will provide an additional 538 MW of net capacity of baseload power generation to the Alberta Power Pool and will have an expected capital cost of \$1.1 billion.
+The repowered assets will deploy best in class technology, reducing the carbon intensity of Genesee units 1 and 2 to 0.35 tonnes CO2e/MWh.
 Repowering Genesee 1 and 2 is scheduled to be completed in 2024, accelerating Capital Power's plans for a low carbon future.

 On December 2, 2021, Capital Power announced plans to construct up to 210 MW of batteries at Genesee.
-The Capital Cost of the battery project is \$195 million and will complement the repowered Genesee units 1 and 2, ensuring the asset complies with the AESO's MSSC limit.
+The capital cost of the BESS Project is \$195 million and will complement the repowered Genesee units 1 and 2, ensuring the asset complies with the AESO's MSSC limit.
 Until the MSSC limit is increased by the AESO, the battery will only be deployed in the event of either Genesee 1 or 2 tripping offline, ensuring no more than the current MSSC limit is lost to the AESO system.
+The BESS Project is currently on hold while Capital Power explores alternate means of proving grid frequency support and AESO completes a review process that may result in an increase in MSSC beyond 466 MW.